University of Washington

 1. If JPF < 0, what is the trajectory of annual loss of adult longfin smelt and is it likely to exceed 5% of the adult population estimate?
 Is South Delta entrainment expected to decrease due to a reduction in export pumping?

-JPF is not < 0 cfs and no adult longfin smelt have been detected in salvage.
+JPF is > 0 cfs and no adult longfin smelt have been detected in salvage.

 2. For larval and juvenile longfin smelt, if JPF < 0 cfs, do particle tracking models show a moderate to high difference in particle fates across different OMRI scenarios?
 Does Zone of Influence modeling show moderate to high changes in hydrodynamic footprint across different OMRI scenarios?
 Are these effects anticipated to cause a population decline?

-JPF is not currently less than 0 cfs; however, it may drop below 0 cfs this weekend.
-Even if JPF becomes negative, Zone of Influence modeling indicates only moderate differences in hydrodynamic footprint across OMRI scenarios, with no change between current and forecasted conditions.
-Consistent with this, our Longfin Smelt Larval Population and Particle Tracking Analysis (Table 5) demonstrates very low larval longfin smelt entrainment across all OMRI levels this week (less than 0.1%), so a population-level decline is not expected.
+JPF is not less than 0 cfs and is not predicted to go below 0 cfs this week.
+The Zone of Influence modeling indicates moderate differences in hydrodynamic footprint across OMRI scenarios, with no change between current and forecasted conditions.

 3. Is there additional information or other analyses that should be considered in this evaluation?